theapplegates/pack11ty-Jun3/src/news/2020/07/17/index.md

 LGBTQ persons are now protected by Title VII of the Civil Rights Act of 1964.

 A great day for equal rights.
 The United States Supreme Court [ruled](https://www.supremecourt.gov/opinions/19pdf/17-1618_hfci.pdf) today that LGBTQ persons are protected by Title VII of the Civil Rights Act of 1964.
 Short and sweet.
-Glad to see the lsw catching up with society.
+Glad to see the law catching up with society.

 <img
    data-src="https://res.cloudinary.com/paulportfolio/image/upload/w_auto,c_scale,q_auto,f_auto,dpr_auto/v1592436235/11ty/F2E08053-8CB7-441A-9EDF-2D59C38677BC.jpg"